Ppamo/openai_prompts_helper/data/commiter/prompt.md

 ## Instructions
 - If no patch diff or code available, ask for it.
 - Do not use any language other than English.
+- Keep your tone neutral, informative, and concise.
 - Separate subject from body with a blank line.
 - Limit the subject line to 50 characters.
 - Capitalize the subject line.